ghulepati/ghule-portfolio/final_project_SaiGhule.md

 | [home page](https://ghulepati.github.io/ghule-portfolio/) | [visualizing debt](tableau.md) | | [US Guns Export](Export.md) |

+# Being a Woman in the 21st Century!
 # Summary of Project

+As a woman from a well-educated family who has always provided me with the best opportunities, I've been reflecting on women's empowerment in the 21st century.
+My circle of female friends consists of high achievers who continue to make significant strides in their lives.
+While I'm amazed by how much women's leadership has grown in recent years, I can't help but feel that privileged women like myself - and yes, I acknowledge my privilege - often live in a bubble.
+We sometimes assume that all women have the same rights and opportunities we do.

+The truth is, in the 21st century, while women theoretically have equal rights, not all have the option to exercise them.
+I want to explore this disparity, but not to spark a debate on women's rights or to question political opinions and unjust laws (though I'm tempted to).
+My goal is simpler - I want to present a few visualizations, both positive and negative, to offer a glimpse into what it means to be a woman in the 21st century.

+I'm not trying to pit women against the world or start a heated discussion.
+Instead, I want to educate my audience and encourage them to think.
+I believe it's crucial to show both the progress we've made and the challenges that persist, especially for women who don't share the privileges I've been fortunate to have.
+I want my audience to walk away with a more nuanced understanding of women's status globally.
+I hope to inspire them to consider how they might contribute to furthering gender equality in their own spheres of influence.

+My hope is that by presenting a balanced view - acknowledging both the progress we've made and the challenges that remain - I can create a thoughtful, educational presentation.
+I want to avoid controversy while still encouraging meaningful reflection on what it means to be a woman in the 21st century.

+Ultimately, I want my audience to leave with a deeper understanding of the complexities surrounding women's rights and empowerment.
+I hope to inspire them to think critically about these issues and consider how they might contribute to positive change, regardless of their own background or circumstances.

 # Project Outline

+To achieve this, I'm planning to create a presentation that:

+Highlights advancements in women's leadership and empowerment across various sectors.
+Illustrates the disparity in opportunities between women from different backgrounds.
+Showcases global variations in women's rights and freedoms.
+Addresses ongoing challenges like the gender pay gap and work-life balance struggles.
+Encourages viewers to reflect on their own assumptions and biases.

 # Initial Sketches
 # Data Sources and Explanation